lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

   - Filter to your clinic or division to see trends for the last two years.

 #### New for _MTL_ 2.0
+- You no longer need to use only Internet Explorer or Edge to open mtl.how/data.
+You can use any browser window.

 - View facility data via the "facility.xlsb" Excel sheet instead of the Splashpage.

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.